What is the function of diffusion material?

 Diffusion occurs when molecules move from an area where they are common (high concentration) to an area where they are scarce (low concentration).
 This continues over time until molecules become evenly spread out, as shown in the figure below.

 For many diffusion applications, vaporization must occur to facilitate the intended function of the device.
 Vaporization refers to an element’s phase transition from a liquid to a gas (vapor) phase.
 This can be accomplished, typically, via one of two methodologies – evaporation or boiling.
 Evaporation occurs on the surface of a liquid at temperatures below the boiling point at a given pressure.
 Boiling occurs when the equilibrium vapor pressure of the substance is greater than the atmospheric pressure.
-By adding heat to a liquid, it in turn begins to absorb that heat, raising its own temperature until reaching its boiling point.
+By adding heat to a liquid, it, in turn, begins to absorb that heat, raising its own temperature until reaching its boiling point.
 It then stops absorbing heat and begins to vaporize.
-Depending on the liquid material, it may have a high or low volatility.
+Depending on the liquid material, it may have high or low volatility.
 A volatile liquid is described as a liquid that vaporizes readily under atmospheric conditions.
 This volatility is important to consider when designing your diffusion solution, along with temperature, humidity, and useful life.

 Design challenges solved by diffusion material

-• Getting consistent release of an air freshener scent or insecticide into a room
+- Getting consistent release of an air freshener scent or insecticide into a room

-• Delivering an even spread of oxygen or other process gas into a system
+- Delivering an even spread of oxygen or other process gas into a system

-• Ensuring an even dispersion of light onto a surface or into a focus area
+- Ensuring an even dispersion of light onto a surface or into a focus area

-• Getting a liquid, gas, or particles moved into a uniform distribution to aid in a process
+- Getting a liquid, gas, or particles moved into a uniform distribution to aid in a process

 Related Technologies